With today’s increased focus on globalization, many professionals are doing business with people from around the world.

 But with so many different customs in every country, it’s easy to accidentally offend someone by making the wrong gesture or saying the wrong thing.

-These international business etiquette tips will help you know how to act in situations that you might encounter in different countries.
+These international business etiquette tips will help you know how to act in a variety of situations you might encounter abroad.

 In China and Japan, your light handshake should be accompanied by a slight bow.
 And in Turkey and the United Arab Emirates, it’s best to shake hands with people in order of seniority.

 Eye Contact and Body Language

 You probably already know that in countries like the United States and Canada, eye contact is considered a good thing.

 But in Japan, closing your eyes is actually a better sign that you’re listening than constant eye contact is.
 And in the United Arab Emirates, men are unlikely to maintain eye contact with women.

 It’s important to pay attention to your body language, as well.

 In Turkey, showing the bottom of your shoes is considered offensive.
 In the United Arab Emirates, using your left hand is impolite.
 In Mexico, putting your hands on your hips makes you look angry, while in Belgium and China, gesturing wildly is rude.

 And in New Zealand, giving someone a thumbs up can be insulting, while giving someone a thumbs down is impolite in Canada.